lewisje/balalaika/README.md

 ```

 ### Which methods are provided?
-Balalaika uses methods from ``Array.prototype``.
+Balalaika inherits from ``Array.prototype``.
 It means Balalaika can use any method of native arrays.
 ```js
 $('.my-selector').forEach(function (el) {
 	console.log(el);